Conor Cruise O'Brien: Early life

 Conor Cruise O'Brien was born at 44 Leinster Road, Rathmines, Dublin, to Francis ("Frank") Cruise O'Brien and the former Kathleen Sheehy.
 Frank was a journalist with the Freeman's Journal and Irish Independent newspapers, and had edited an essay written 50 years earlier by William Lecky concerning the influence of the clergy on Irish politics.
 Kathleen was a teacher of the Irish language.
 She was the daughter of David Sheehy, a member of the Irish Parliamentary Party and organiser of the Irish National Land League.
 She had three sisters, Hanna, Margaret and Mary.
 Hanna's husband, the well-known pacifist and supporter of women's suffrage Francis Sheehy-Skeffington, was executed by firing squad on the orders of Captain J.C Bowen Colthurst during the 1916 Easter Rising.
-Soon afterwards Mary's husband, Thomas Kettle, an officer of the Royal Dublin Fusiliers in the First World War, was killed during the Battle of the Somme.
+Soon afterwards Mary's husband, Tom Kettle, an officer of the Royal Dublin Fusiliers in the First World War, was killed during the Battle of the Somme.
 These women, Hanna and Kathleen in particular, were a major influence on Cruise O'Brien's upbringing, alongside Hanna's son, Owen Sheehy-Skeffington.

 Cruise O'Brien's father died in 1927.
 He wanted Conor educated, like Conor's cousin Owen, in Sandford Park School that had a predominantly Protestant ethos, a wish Kathleen honoured. despite objections from Catholic clergy.
 Cruise O'Brien subsequently attended Trinity College Dublin, which played the British national anthem until 1939.
 While others stood, he and Sheehy-Skeffington sat in protest on such occasions.
 Cruise O'Brien was elected a scholar in Modern Languages at Trinity in 1937 and was editor of Trinity's weekly, TCD: A College Miscellany.